 You will need to do some prep work as well:

-Most private insurance companies, including Medicare, will often cover the therapy.
+Most private insurance companies and Medicare plans will often cover the therapy.
 If you’re eligible to receive CAR T-cell therapy, your healthcare team will apply to your insurance company.
-Note the approval process can take 10 days to 4 weeks.
+Note that the approval process can take 10 days to 4 weeks.

 To that end, the initial medical workup will help your doctors determine if you’re able to tolerate the treatment.
 It will involve: